halkyon/do-kube/README.md

 ## What now?

-See the [Kubernetes on DigitalOcean documentation](https://www.digitalocean.com/docs/kubernetes/) for general information on the service.
+See the [Kubernetes on DigitalOcean documentation](https://www.digitalocean.com/docs/kubernetes/) for general information on the service, and [Kubernetes on DigitalOcean resources](https://www.digitalocean.com/resources/kubernetes/) for guides and tutorials on building and operating Kubernetes.

 Some examples of integrations with DigitalOcean you can configure: